 The Interracial Scandal

-The union created a scandal in the neighbourhood which ultimately led to the end of that romance, but the bloodline continued.
+The union created a scandal, which ultimately led to the end of that romance, but the bloodline continued.
 As that son never loved or married another woman, and never fathered another child, my family has the very ironic (and I would say) privilege of being Mixed Black owners of plantation land, by inheriting it from the owners themselves.
-True story.

 The rest of the wealth disappeared a long time ago, before I was ever born.
 Much of it went up in flames when neighbours looted and set the Great House on fire during a prolonged absence from the property.